5axes/CuraMasterSettings/resources/articles/mb-master/jerk_walls_layer_0.md

 The maximum instantaneous velocity change during the printing of walls in the initial layer.

-The following settings are defined in [fdmprinter.def.json](https://github.com/smartavionics/Cura/blob/mb-master/resources/definitions/fdmprinter.def.json) : arrange_disable_model_rotations
+The following settings are defined in [fdmprinter.def.json](https://github.com/smartavionics/Cura/blob/mb-master/resources/definitions/fdmprinter.def.json) : jerk_walls_layer_0